-In our previous post, 7 Deadly Sins of Electrical Earthing… Part 2, we continued the 7 deadly sins of earthing/grounding, up to and including Sin # 5.
+In our previous post, 7 Deadly Sins of Electrical Earthing… Part 2, we continued the 7 deadly sins of earthing/grounding, including Sin # 5.
 We now conclude with sins 6 – 7.

 Sin #6 – Instrument of Envy

-Recently, a well meaning electrical contractor measured an electrically large earth system using a general tester, which claimed to measure earth resistance as well.
-The instrument stated to use a very low signal current in order not to disrupt the protection, e.g. 2 mA max with test leads 15 m long.
+Recently, a well-meaning electrical contractor measured an electrically large earth system using a general tester, which also claimed to measure earth resistance.
+The instrument stated to use a very low signal current to avoid disrupting the protection.
+For example, 2 mA max with test leads 15 m long.

 So, what’s wrong with this picture?